Skip to content

 HOW CAN WE HELP YOU?
 Call 1-800-TRY-CHOP

-*All fellowship slots have been filled for 2018.
-We are currently accepting applications for 2019.
+All fellowship slots have been filled for 2019.
+We are currently reviewing applications for 2020.

 The Pediatric Multiple Sclerosis (MS) and Related Demyelinating Diseases Fellowship at Children’s Hospital of Philadelphia provides trainees with the necessary knowledge and skills required to provide expert diagnosis and care of children with multiple sclerosis and related conditions, and to develop an appreciation of, and participation in, relevant research initiatives.